Small-time asymptotics and the emergence of complex singularities for the KdV equation: Discussion

 \item An important point to emphasise is that various parts of our analysis (or the analysis for more general initial conditions with (\ref{eq:ICbeta}), for example) require that the initial condition $u_0(x)$ be an analytic function of $x$.
 If we drop that restriction, then we are unable to apply our methodologies directly to determine the small-time behaviour of the dispersive waves or the singularities of the solution in the complex plane.
 For example, for non-analytic initial conditions, we are not able by the above arguments to make any claim about the form of the dispersive waves for early times, or even whether the waves are exponentially small in time.
 Further, for non-analytic initial conditions we do not expect the early-time singularity structure to be related to the decreasing tritronqu\'{e}e solutions of P$_{\mathrm{II}}$, or even necessarily related to P$_{\mathrm{II}}$ at all.
 With this in mind, a challenge would be to construct an appropriate analysis of the small-time behaviour of KdV solutions on the real line and the complex plane for non-analytic initial conditions.

-\item Finally, all the predictions outlined in this paper are based on formal asymptotics supported by some numerics; as such, there is scope for revisiting these ideas using more rigorous analysis. \end{itemize}
+\item Finally, all the predictions outlined in this paper are based on formal asymptotics supported by some numerics; as such, there is scope for revisiting these ideas using more rigorous analysis. \end{myitemize}